Lower and Middle School

 *Fluency lab class for D Group students, allows for flexibility in scheduling and addresses individual needs.
 During lab class, students may spend time focusing on math fact fluency, reading fluency, or keyboarding fluency.

-Music/art/drama class works to cultivate an appreciation of creativity while building on the concepts of sensory, spatial, and emotional awareness.
+Music/art/drama class is a half-year class where students cultivate an appreciation of creativity while building on the concepts of sensory, spatial, and emotional awareness.

 Social Studies uses traditional content material as a means to teaching textbook and study skills.
 Students practice locating salient information in textbooks so that they develop the ability to read for details and prepare for tests.
 Study guides, outlining skills, and essay writing are also addressed.
 Classes focus deeply on few topics rather than covering many units at a merely superficial level.